foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 This operation is asynchronous; it's a wrapper for an update to `game.settings`.
 Any API call looking to batch edit compendiums should consider opening and closing with `collection.configure({locked: false})` and `collection.configure({locked: true})`.

-### CompendiumCollection#index
+### The Index

-When a compendium is loaded into a world, it establishes an index of all the documents inside of it.
+When a compendium is loaded into a world, it establishes an `index` of all the documents inside of it.
 This index has a very limited subset of the document data, for example Actor and Item store these fields:

 ```js
 {